 Let’s look over their performance on different parameters

 Generally in this system, Blockchain has the All the nodes here are independent, which makes any amount of loss manageable.
 Even if a node or a few nodes fails, other nodes have the ledger updated and can go on without any problems.

 So, if you send any kind of data over the system, there’s a possibility of zero transaction fails.
 It’s a great procedure where you’ll always get a way to catch up in case the node fails.

 Others will use your public key to find you on the network.
 With the assistance of your private key, you’ll have the option to sign any activity or approve transactions associated with your public key.
 In short, every transaction will have the digital signature, public key, unique ID and the timestamp.

 Standard databases don’t have this kind of fail-safe structure.
 That’s the reason there might be many transaction faults in the traditional system.

 2. Third Parties: Blockchain wins here

-So earlier, we have seen that blockchain eliminate the central administration and make the transaction process easy.
-Transactions made on blockchain system requires confirmation and authorization.
-These two terms ensure the security of the transactions needs, unlike centralized systems.
+So earlier, we have seen that blockchain eliminates the central administration and makes the transaction process easy.
+Transactions made on the blockchain system require confirmation and authorization.
+These two terms ensure the security of the transaction needs, unlike centralized systems.
 The nodes used in blockchain will verify your transactions and process the payment.

 Usually, the contents of standard databases are stored on some kind of computer system where you can easily manipulate it.
 As a result, you’ll have to depend on the system.
 By this way, the system secures the data through higher-end cryptography.